Stomach cancer

 Cancer diagnosis – what’s next?

 If the diagnosis is stomach cancer, additional tests are needed.
-Doctors determine if the tumor has already spread and if metastases have already formed.
-Specialists call this “staging”.
+Doctors determine whether the tumor has already spread and metastases have already formed.
+Specialists use the term staging for these examinations.

 • First, the doctor performs an ultrasound on the abdomen to look for metastases in the liver.

 • A computed tomography (CT) scan of the chest, abdomen, and pelvis makes it possible to locate metastases in other organs.
 Furthermore, it allows doctors to find out how deep the tumor has grown into the stomach wall.
-Another option is magnetic resonance imaging (MRI).
+Another option is magnetic resonance imaging.

-• Additional tests, as needed, are an endoscopic ultrasound of the stomach, ultrasound of the throat, positron emission tomography, laparoscopy, or bone scintigraphy.
+• Other possible tests that can be used if necessary are an endoscopic ultrasound of the stomach, ultrasound of the throat, laparoscopy (a minimally invasive abdominal exam) and bone scintigraphy.

 The attending physicians then create a treatment plan based on the staging results.